Fighting a cold can be really rough and challenging for everyone, especially when it comes to babies, toddlers or just children generally speaking.

 Here it’s a list with the most important things to do when your baby has a cold:

-- keep your baby hydrated at all times – breastmilk, formula, water, juices, it doesn’t really matter what it is as long as you give them plenty of liquids
+- keep your baby hydrated at all times – breastmilk, formula, water, homemade juices, soups it doesn’t really matter what it is as long as you give them plenty of liquids

-- don’t forget to wash hands more often – this will prevent spreading the germs and will facilitate a quicker recovery
+- wash hands more often – this will prevent spreading the germs and will facilitate a quicker recovery

 - help them get plenty of rest & sleep – another essential thing to do in order for her to get better